-New paradigms that leverage innovative technologies are overcoming fundamental flaws in current approaches and are offering the opportunity for disruption in the Fine and Casual Dining industry.
+In this paper, we demonstrate how a new paradigm leveraging innovative technologies overcomes fundamental flaws in current approaches and offers the opportunity for disrupting the Fine and Casual Dining industry.

 March 31, 2017